Sunday, December 16, 2012

 In the first year or two of the deal, Yaakov began to receive some of the offspring and this upset Lavan since he thought that Yaakov was not going to receive anything when the non-spotted flocked mated.
 However, instead of accepting that non-spotted flock can have spotted offspring, he began to think that the trick of the peeled bark was working.
 Thus, he changed the wages in order that the trick could not work.
 The peeled bark could only "cause" spotted animals, but it could not "determine" the type of spots.
 Lavan began to change the wages to certain types of spots in order that the trick would fail and then Yaakov would work again for nothing.

-At this point, G-d intervened, as indicated in 31:8,9,12,16, that G-d made sure that the offspring would be born based on the new mark as fixed by Lavan.
-It could be that G-d caused all of the offspring to be born with the particular mark fixed by Lavan, or maybe just all the offspring that were to have marks were born with the particular mark fixed by Lavan.
+At this point, G-d intervened, as indicated in 31:8,9, that G-d made sure that the offspring would be born based on the new mark as chosen by Lavan.
+It could be that G-d caused all of the offspring to be born with the particular mark chosen by Lavan, or maybe just all the offspring that were to have marks were born with the particular mark chosen by Lavan.
 These two possibilities depend on how one understands the words ya-tzel in 31:8 and he-tzil in 31:16.
 If the words mean that G-d took Lavan's flock, then G-d intervened that all the offspring would be marked.
 However, Speiser (1964, p.
 244) suggests that the words should be understood as salvaged.
 G-d then salvaged from Lavan those animals that Yaakov was entitled to based on their initial deal, and G-d did not allow Lavan to gain from changing the initial terms.

 Why did G-d intervene at this point?
 Hoffmann (1969, on 30:39) writes that it was to punish Lavan for how he treated Yaakov for not paying him wages during the first fourteen years that Yaakov worked for Lavan.
 I would vary this idea that now G-d intervened since Lavan was attempting to take advantage of Yaakov by changing the conditions of the deal.